- Start date: September

 Our Unibuddy ambassadors can answer all the questions you might have about courses and studying at Strathclyde, along with offering insight into their experiences of life in Glasgow and Scotland.Chat to a student ambassador

 Applied Gender Studies welcomes applicants with diverse educational and professional experiences.
 To be admitted to the programme students should normally possess:

-A first or upper second-class Honours degree, or overseas equivalent, in a relevant discipline, usually in the Humanities and Social Sciences OR relevant experience (paid or voluntary) in feminist, queer, or equalities work.
+First- or second-class Honours degree, or overseas equivalent, in a relevant discipline, usually in the Humanities and Social Sciences.

 Supporting references: academic references where possible, but for students applying from a professional background, professional references are appropriate.